Wake up your morning with these cold, refreshing, and absolutely scrumptious iced coffee recipes.

 And it’s so versatile!
 Obviously, coffee and ice are a must, but from there, the possibilities are endless.

 Mint, chocolate, caramel, syrup, different kinds of milk… Name it, and you can add it!

-Skip the Starbucks or Duncan or Caribou lines and make your iced coffee at home.
+Skip the Starbucks or Dunkin lines and make your iced coffee at home.

 It’s fun to be your one barista.
 Here are 17 iced coffee recipes that I know you will love a latte!

 This vanilla bean iced coffee is sweet and seriously tasty.
 Busy mornings won’t feel so hectic when you sip on this delicious drink.